Skip to main content

 • sponsor-led plans with stronger operating requirements

-• later AI-assisted plan management around the same rights and reserve structure
+• AI-assisted plan management around the same rights and reserve structure where supported

-That matters because OmegaX is stronger when product breadth comes from one coherent foundation rather than from separate primitives for every new idea.
+That matters because OmegaX is stronger when product breadth comes from one coherent foundation rather than separate primitives for every offering.

 Next read